BennyVong/car-image-ai/README.md

 The model-storage branch is our implementation

-The vgg16 is our VGG16 implementation
+The vgg16 branch is our VGG16 implementation